 For most girls, however, it is more ideal for getting both ears pierced.
 It creates a more balanced look; it’s easy to accessorize, and for people who believe that ear piercings on the left or the right ear, having both ears pierced means that you will not be singled out.

-Popular ear piercing ideas for females in 2021
+Popular ear piercing ideas for females in 2022 or 2023

 There are many stylish options of ear piercings that you could try out this year, and you won’t have to worry about the piercings being out of style or a little awkward.